Vijayanagara Empire: Early years

 Deva Raya II was succeeded by his elder son Mallikarjuna Raya in 1446.
 The Gajapati emperor removed the Vijayanagara control over the Tamil country by occupying the Reddi kingdoms of Rajahmundry, Kondaveedu, Kanchipuram, and Tiruchirapalli.
 These defeats reduced the Vijayanagara Empire's prestige, described by an inscription which described the Gajapati king as "a yawning lion to the sheep of the Karnatak King".
-Mallikarjuna's successor Virupaksha Raya II led a life of pleasure perusing wine and women leading to the loss of Goa and much of Karnataka to the Bahmani Sultanate.
+Mallikarjuna's successor Virupaksha Raya II led a life of pleasure pursuing wine and women leading to the loss of Goa and much of Karnataka to the Bahmani Sultanate.
 His governor Saluva Narasimha reduced the loss of territory by holding almost all of coastal Andhra Pradesh south of the Krishna river, Chittoor, the two Arcots and Kolar.
 Saluva Narashimha defeated the Gajapatis and held Udayagiri, drove out the Pandyas from Tanjore, and took procession of Machilipatnam and Kondaveedu.
 He later defeated Bahmani forces and recovered most of the empire's earlier losses.

 "Throne platform" or "Victory Platform" or "Mahanavami Dibba" or "Dussera Dibba".
 This surviving structure is in the Royal Enclosure.

 After the death of Virupaksha Raya II in 1485, Saluva Narasimha led a coup that ended the dynastic rule while continuing to defend the empire from raids by the Sultanates created from the continuing disintegration of the Bahmani Sultanate in its north.
 Saluva Narasimha left his two adolescent sons under the care of general Tuluva Narasa Nayaka who ably defended the empire from their traditional enemies, the Gajapati king and the Bahmani Sultan.
 He also subdued rebelling chiefs of the Chera, the Chola and the Pandya territories.
 Despite many attempts by nobles and members of the royal family to overthrow him, Narasa Nayaka retained control as regent till 1503.

 In 1503, Narasa Nayaka's son Vira Narasimha had prince Immadi Narasimha of the Saluva dynasty assassinated and took over the rule in a coup thus becoming the first of the Tuluva dynasty rulers.
 This did not go well with the nobles who revolted.
 Seeing internal troubles grow, the Gajapati king and the Bahmani Sultan began to encroach on the empire even as the governors of Ummattur, Adoni, and Talakad colluded to capture the Tungabhadra-Krishna river doab region from the empire.
 The empire came under the rule of Krishna Deva Raya in 1509, another son of Tuluva Narasa Nayaka.
 Initially Krishnadevaraya faced many obstacles including dissatisfied nobles, the rebellious chief of Ummattur in the south, a resurgent Gajapati kingdom under King Prataparudra, a growing threat from the newly formed Adil Shahi Sultanate of Bijapur under Yusuf Adil Khan and Portuguese interest in controlling the west coast.
 Not one to be unnerved by these pressures he strengthened and consolidated the empire, one victory at a time.
 He was an astute ruler who hired both Hindus and Muslims into his army.
 In the following decades, the empire covered Southern India and successfully defeated invasions from the five established Deccan sultanates to its north.